FC-Datalog as a Framework for Efficient String Querying: Introduction

 An earlier approach to adapting $\datalog$ for querying strings is Sequence $\datalog$ (see~\cite{Bonner}), but this has an undecidable model checking problem.
-Furthermore, in the spanner setting Peterfreund, ten Cate, Fagin and Kimelfeld \cite{RecursiveSpanners} introduced $\rgxlog$, $\datalog$ over regex formulas. $\rgxlog$ was motivated by the SystemT developers' interest in recursion (for example, to implement context free grammars for natural language processing), and captures the complexity class $\p$. \changetwo{As introduced in \cite{Spannerlog}, $\spannerlogrgx$ generalizes the spanner and relational model and has recently been implemented in \cite{SpannerLib}. $\spannerlogrgx$ with stratified negation and restricted to string extensional relations also captures $\p$ (see Section 6 of \cite{RecursiveSpanners})}.
+Furthermore, in the spanner setting \cite{RecursiveSpanners} introduced $\rgxlog$, $\datalog$ over regex formulas. $\rgxlog$ was motivated by the SystemT developers' interest in recursion (for example, to implement context free grammars for natural language processing), and captures the complexity class $\p$. \changetwo{As introduced in \cite{Spannerlog}, $\spannerlogrgx$ generalizes the spanner and relational model and has recently been implemented in \cite{SpannerLib}. $\spannerlogrgx$ with stratified negation and restricted to string extensional relations also captures $\p$ (see Section 6 of \cite{RecursiveSpanners})}.

-\subparagraph*{FC-Datalog.}
+\subsection{FC-Datalog}

-Together with $\fc$, Freydenberger and Peterfreund~\cite{FC} also introduced $\fcdatalog$, which extends \changetwo{existential-positive $\fc$ ($\epfc$) with recursion analogously to how $\datalog$ extends existential-positive $\fo$.
+Together with $\fc$, \cite{FC} also introduced the $\fc$-analog of $\datalog$ called $\fcdatalog$, which extends \changetwo{existential-positive $\fc$ ($\epfc$) with recursion analogously to how $\datalog$ extends existential-positive $\fo$.
 It is worth pointing out that $\epfc$ is able to express the inequality of two strings (see e.g. Example 5.3 in \cite{splog})}.
-As in $\fc$, we have the finite universe of a single word and all of its factors. $\fcdatalog$ has word equations instead of extensional relations.
+As in $\fc$, we have the finite universe of a single word and all of its factors. $\fcdatalog$ has word equations in place of the extensional relations of classical $\datalog$.
 That is, $\fcdatalog$ atoms are word equations or relations.
 In $\fcdatalog$ we adopt the \emph{fixed~point} $\datalog$ semantics.